paragao/appsync-subscription-demo/README.md

 This project helps developers understand how powerful GraphQL subscriptions can be.

 I have used ReactJS to create a simple frontend that interacts with a GraphQL API.
-The backend consists of AWS AppSync and Amazon DynamoDB.
-In order to make the whole process of developing simple, developer-friendly, I have used AWS Amplify.
+The backend consists of [AWS AppSync](https://aws.amazon.com/appsync/) and [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).
+In order to make the whole process of developing the app simple, developer-friendly, I have used AWS Amplify.

-The project deploys both the backend and frontend using AWS Amplify.
+The project deploys both the backend and frontend using [AWS Amplify](https://aws.amazon.com/amplify/).

 ## Overview